 Approximately 25 Masters of Science and 30 Doctors of Science graduate annually from the Department of Applied Physics.

-The Department of Applied Physics provides a wide selection of undergraduate courses in basic physics both for the physics students in the Master (Engineering Physics) programme and Bachelor programme majors (Engineering Physics or Mathematics) as well as for students in other engineering degree programmes both in the School of Science and in the other schools.
+The Department of Applied Physics provides a wide selection of undergraduate courses in basic physics both for the physics students in the Master (Engineering Physics) programme and Bachelor programme majors (Engineering Physics or Mathematics and Systems Sciences) as well as for students in other engineering degree programmes both in the School of Science and in the other schools.
 The physics laboratory experiments are an essential part of undergraduate studies.
 The department’s research groups provide topics and supervision for bachelor’s theses on various topical fields of physics.

 The Engineering Physics major consists of two parts: a core content and a flexible choice of courses selected by the student.
 The core courses of the major cover important topics for engineering physics and methods from computational, theoretical, and experimental physics.
 The core content includes also some choices for more detailed focusing on a certain subject.
 The rest of the studies have a very flexible structure, and provides the student with the possibility of focusing in physics, nanoscience, energy studies, or designing a more cross-disciplinary content for the major.
 The student can also choose to complete a minor subject, or complete a more extended major.